keploy/community-blog/cmdidlnsg001402l71dpbf14b.md

 | Reporting | Subjective, ad-hoc logs | Structured logs, metrics, and dashboards |

 **Automated Testing**:
-Automated testing is ideal for repetitive, high-volume, and regression testing.
-It offers faster feedback, better scalability, and increased reliability compared to manual testing.
+Automated testing is well suited for testing that is repetitive, high-volume, and regression testing.
+Automated testing is capable of providing faster feedback, improved scalability, and more reliability than manual testing.

-**Keploy** enhances automated service-level testing by capturing real user interactions and generating test cases automatically, removing the need to write them manually.
+Keploy improves automated service-level testing by capturing real user interactions to automatically generate test cases without writing them yourself.

 ## Keploy’s Automated Integration Testing